 The Fund has entered into a securities lending program with its custodian, RBC Investor Services Trust, in order to earn additional revenue.
 The aggregate market value of all securities loaned by the Fund will not exceed 50% of the fair value of the assets of the Fund.
 The Fund will receive collateral of at least 105% of the fair value of the securities on loan.
 Collateral held is generally comprised of cash and securities of, or guaranteed by, the Government of Canada or a province thereof, or the United States government or its agencies.
-Securities lending income reported in the Statements of Comprehensive Income is net of a securities lending charge which the Fund's custodian, RBC Investor Services Trust, is entitled to receive.
+Securities lending income is net of a securities lending charge which the Fund's custodian, RBC Investor Services Trust, is entitled to receive.